BY: Online Therapy

 Comments: No Comments

-Skype counsellor discusses Depression Anxiety Stress Scale (DASS)
+Skype counsellor discussing Depression Anxiety Stress Scale (DASS):

 The DASS is a screening tool, not meant for diagnosis of mental disorders.
 In this essay, the DASS-21 will be discussed in terms of how it relates to Depression, Anxiety and Acute Stress Disorder.
 DASS-21 will also be considered in terms of its relevance in the New Zealand context, psychometric properties, functions and limitations and ethical concerns.